jorislimonier/jorislimonier/README.md

         </td>
         <td>
             <p align="justify">
-                I own a YouTube channel that deals with Data Science and programming in general.
+                I own a YouTube channel that deals with Data Science and programming.
                 <br>
                 So far, videos have been mostly about Julia, but I may diversify the content that is posted as I see fit.